Mercy Oduyoye: The Circle of Concerned African Women Theologians

-African women's theology
+African Women's Theology

 Oduyoye is known as the "mother of African women's theologies."

 Oduyoye talks about the importance of matrilineal kinship in her Ghanaian upbringing.
 However, she married into the patrilineal kinship of Yoruba culture through her Nigerian husband.
 Oduyoye has no children.

 In 1948, Oduyoye experienced the atmosphere of Ghana's independence as Ghana boycotted European goods.
-Her sense of Pan-Africanism increased, and she was particularly influenced by President Kwame Nkrumah's assertion that, "Ghana's Independence meant nothing if the rest of Africa was not Independent."
+Her sense of Pan-Africanism increased, and she was particularly influenced by President Kwame Nkrumah's assertion that "Ghana's Independence meant nothing if the rest of Africa was not Independent."
 Furthermore, the ways Europe subjugated Ghana's wealth contradicted Oduyoye's experiences on her grandfather's coconut farm of an interconnected economy.

 During Oduyoye's period of teaching in the United States, she realized that "people who wrote about Africa and Christianity in Africa, were not Africans" and were all men, having only the "male face in mind."
 She experienced the Black liberation theology movement and found her voice within liberation theology; however, liberation theology was not sensitive to feminist issues, especially for African women.
 She saw Western feminist theologians' emphasis on sexuality as an inaccurate reflection of the priorities of African women.
 In the United States, Alice Walker and Mary Daly raised awareness of genital mutilation as a primary concern for all women.
 Contrary to this, Oduyoye says that woman's theology from the African perspective emphasizes issues of poverty and discrimination.

 A second problem that Oduyoye identified within Western feminist theology was a singularly positive depiction of missionaries and their supposed benefit to African populations.
 She disrupts this narrative by recognizing African culture and traditions that do not conform to Western ideals, and arguing against missionaries' attempts to erase African culture.
 For Oduyoye, "the Bible is not British culture or French culture or European culture."
 Her work around African women's theology seeks to expand upon theologies by African men.
 Oduyoye saw the revitalization of African theology as "...a prerequisite to other independences."

-Another philosophy that Mercy Amba Oduyoye's theological writing is quite clear on that it emphasizes HIV/AIDS as the main issue of the African women ministry.
-Oduyoye sees the pandemic not only as a health problem but also as a significant theological and social justice issue that has, in a way, caused women to suffer more than men in the whole of Africa.
-She affirms that women's theology in Africa has to be the first to recognize the catastrophic impact of the pandemic on the society because the double or sometimes triple roles of women, as a nurse/caregiver, the infected person, and the one who is stigmatized, are the most common.